ASJvine/tiles/README.md

 Furthermore, a **Continuous Deployment (CD)** has been implemented using also [**Netlify** ](https://www.netlify.com/docs/continuous-deployment/) has been created using.
 Continuous deployment works by connecting a git repository to a Netlify site and keeping the two in sync.

-The live version (with CD) is at: https://eager-saha-f29c90.netlify.com/.
+The live version (with CD) is available at: https://eager-saha-f29c90.netlify.com/.

 <br>